pcraig3/taxgpt/md/about.md

 ### Contact

-If you spot an error, want to make a suggestion, or just want to give me a virtual high-five, please reach out to me at [paul@pcraig3.ca](mailto:paul@pcraig3.ca).
+If you spot an error, want to make a suggestion, or just want to give me a virtual high-five, please reach out to me at <span class="email--swap" data-email="cGF1bEBwY3JhaWcuY2E=">“paul [a] pcraig [dot] ca”</span>.

 I am kind of a one-person team over here, so there are likely some rough edges.

 ## FAQ

-If you have a question that’s not on here, [get in touch](mailto:paul@pcraig3.ca) and I might add it to the list.
+If you have a question that’s not on here, <span class="email--swap" data-email="cGF1bEBwY3JhaWcuY2E=" data-text="Get in touch">get in touch with “paul [a] pcraig [dot] ca”</span> and I might add it to the list.

 ### Is TaxGPT a Government of Canada service?